The Best Holiday Lights in Los Angeles

 Experience a magical holiday show as 18 million hues of lights illuminate the night and synchronize to festive tunes.
 SPARKLE DTLA at The Bloc will take you through an unforgettable nighttime journey that includes one of LA’s largest multi-colored interactive holiday displays.
 Capture your perfect photo-op moments at this ultimate holiday experience.

-- Take a self-guided 60 to 90-minute stroll through select areas of the Zoo filled with wildlife-inspired lantern displays, interactive elements, and fabulous photo ops.
+- Take a self-guided 60- to 90-minute stroll through a large area of the Zoo filled with wildlife-inspired lantern displays, festive photo ops, interactive experiences, and roaming live entertainment.

 - Add to the lightscape with glowing merchandise available for purchase.

 Tickets are on sale at the LA Zoo website.
 Admission for this all-ages evening program is separate from daytime Zoo admission.
+VIP experiences and a sensory-inclusive evening are also available.
 No live animals will be on view during evening events.

 The Safari Shuttle will not be running during LA Zoo Nights.
-Manual and electric wheelchairs and strollers will be available for rent on a first-come, first-served basis.
+Manual and electric wheelchairs and strollers will be available to rent on a first-come, first-served basis.

 Enchanted Forest of Light is an interactive nighttime experience that features a one-mile walk through stunning lighting displays in some of the most beloved areas of Descanso Gardens.

-Popular returning favorites include an entire town of magical “stained glass” creations built in the Rose Garden by contemporary sculptor Tom Fruin; sparkling geometric installations from HYBYCOZO on the Main Lawn; Flower Power on the Promenade; and exquisite lighting effects in the Ancient Forest.
+Popular returning favorites include an entire town of magical “stained glass” creations built in the Main Lawn by contemporary sculptor Tom Fruin; sparkling geometric installations from HYBYCOZO in the Rose Garden; Flower Power on the Promenade; and exquisite lighting effects in the Ancient Forest.

 While guests usually take about an hour to walk through Enchanted, Descanso Gardens recommends allowing at least 90 minutes to enjoy the experience.
 Evenings in La Cañada Flintridge can be chilly - for their comfort, guests are encouraged to dress warmly and wear walking shoes.
 Enchanted is accessible for strollers, wheelchairs and mobility assistance devices.